 The West Bank of the Flats

 The West Bank of the Flats fared better historically than its eastern neighbor.
-The area still boasts the Powerhouse, a 19th-century brick former power station that houses Howl at the Moon Cafe, Windows on the River party room, the IMPROV Comedy club, and the Rock Bottom Brewery.
-The area is also home to the Jacobs Pavilion at Nautica concert venue, and the Nautica Queen dinner cruises.
+The area is home to the Nautica Entertainment Complex, which includes the Jacobs Pavilion at Nautica concert venue, the Greater Cleveland Aquarium, the IMPROV Comedy Club, and the Nautica Queen dinner cruises.

 The Future of the Flats